 APEX received praise from many of the competitors, including Gillian Morrision (Swinburne University, Australia) who commented: “I thought it was a very clever collaborative board game that would be a highly useful tool for training both the interactive complexities that exist within large organisations and methods of collaboration between players. “

 She continued: “I particularly liked that being a board game, rather than a digital game, players sit next to each other physically…experiencing wins and losses together in a non-risk environment.“

 Other competitors included games from Aarhus University (Denmark), the University of Sydney (Australia) and Leeds Beckett University (UK).
 APEX was the only game in its category not from a university to make the finals.
 The wide-reaching category was won by a card game for school children from Tokyo University’s Toru Fujimoto (Assistant Professor of the University’s Center for Research & Development of Higher Education).

 Commenting on APEX’s success, Institute president John Bourke remarked:

 “We’re delighted to have made it to the final in our category and congratulate Professor Fujimoto on his victory.
-Tokyo University is one of the world’s leading centres of academic excellence it’s great that we were in contention along side them.”
+Tokyo University is one of the world’s leading centers of academic excellence it’s great that we were in contention alongside them.”